tekkeon/YTM-Plus/README.md

 ![Theme Builder](https://github.com/mkossoris/YTM-Plus/blob/master/screenshots/Theme%20Preview.png)

 ### Spotify to YTM
-It's annoying when your friends who use Spotify send you Spotify tracks to listen to as a user of YTM.
+As a user of YTM, it can be a bit of a nuisance when you receive a link to a song on Spotify.
 This feature displays a popup on Spotify track pages, and with a click of a button, you will be redirected to the YTM track.
 (Note: YTM does not have a public API, so this feature has some limitations and does not work perfectly)

 ![Spotify to YTM](https://github.com/mkossoris/YTM-Plus/blob/master/screenshots/Redirect%20from%20Spotify.png)